String Comparison in C

 Explanation:

-- If the lengths of both strings are equal then we will compare str1[i] with str2[i] and if str1[i] equals str2[i] we will increase the value of c and i. then compareTwoString(str1, str2) keeps calling itself until i < l1 is false.
+If the lengths of both strings are equal then we will compare str1[i] with str2[i], and if the loop uses int i, str1[i] equals str2[i], we will increase the value of c and i. then compareTwoString(str1, str2) keeps calling itself until i < l1 is false.

 Conclusion

-- A string is a group of characters and the direct comparison of two strings is not possible in C.
+A string is a group of characters, and direct comparison operators do not compare string contents in C.